 The Hallowed Crown three-year-old made it a hat-trick of wins when he was too classy for a Class 4 (1000m) field at the Sunshine Coast on Sunday, January 19.

 Despite the heavy track, Let's Cheer Again ($1.50-fav), ridden by Larry Cassidy, stormed home to a one-and-a-half-length win.

 It followed two victories over the same circuit and distance in the past month.

-"She has finally matured into a very nice type of mare,'' said trainer Stuart Kendrick.
+"He's a very promising three-year-old,'' said trainer Stuart Kendrick.

 Images courtesy of Trackside Photography